 The Squadron Development Program is an 11 month keelboat training program for Intermediate members and non-members aged between 17-24 years of age.
 The program is designed to expose its participants to the performance pathways of keelboat sailing at a national and international level.

 We ask participants to set goals that may help them achieve success in one-design keelboat campaigns at a national and international level or even being part of an international team or program in big boat sailing.

 In February of 2015 RSYS commissioned and launched a new fleet of Elliott 7 keelboats.
 The Elliott 7 metre keelboats which carry a crew of 4 or 5 are an exciting, modern, dynamic, state of the art 7 metre sports boat.
 These boats are proven all round performers and ideal for use in match racing, open racing & club keelboat training.
 Given these boats suit a wide range of abilities they are ideal for the clubs development program and have become the standard in similar programs in Australia and New Zealand.

-The Squadron Development Program throughout the year will be engaged in various regattas and racing opportunities in both Sydney, interstate and internationally.
+During the 2017-18 season the Squadron Development Program will be engaged in muliptle regattas and racing opportunities throughout Australia and internationally.
 In the summer months the squad will sail in the mini regatta series, incorporating 3 windward/ leeward races on alternating saturdays.
 This allows crews the opportunity to sail against similar type sports boats in a competitive environment while monitoring their improvements over the course of the series.